Mail order specialists

 Welcome to our family run nursery website, based here in Shropshire.
-We have been operating as a nursery for over 27 years growing alstroemeria and herbaceous plants.
-For the last 18 years we have specialised in growing Alstroemeria, selling direct to the public.
-We are also able to offer 30 different varieties of stunning Tall Bearded Iris.
+We have been operating as a nursery for over 30 years growing Alstroemeria and herbaceous plants.
+For the last 20 years we have specialised in growing Alstroemeria, selling direct to the public.
+We are also able to offer 42 different varieties of stunning tall bearded Iris.
+And this year we have put together two Alstroemeria collections and five Iris collections, representing a saving on buying the plants individually.
 If you would like any advice or if you would prefer to give me an order over the telephone please do give me a ring on 01939 291475.

 TALL BEARDED IRISES

-We are delighted to offer an additional 10 Iris varieties this year, making 30 altogether.
+We are delighted to offer 42 different Iris varieties this year.

-Below is a picture of a the Iris in full flower growing in one of our tunnels.
+Below is a picture of the Iris in full flower growing in one of our tunnels.

 AVAILABILITY OF PLANTS FOR SALE

-All Alstroemeria are produced from tissue culture in a micropropagation laboratory.
+All of our Alstroemeria are produced from tissue culture in a micropropagation laboratory.
 We are currently setting up a laboratory here at the nursery but until this is established we rely on the supply from other laboratories.
 Some varieties are not always available as they run a strictly seasonal production cycle.
-If you are interested in plants that are marked ‘Currently out of stock’ please telephone or e-mail us and we may be able to give you an idea of when we expect them to be back in production.
+If you are interested in plants that are marked as not currently being in stock, please telephone or e-mail us and we may be able to give you an idea of when we expect them to be back in production.

 Irises will be sold as large, home grown divisions from February to early winter, depending on the weather conditions.